garuda-linux/infrastructure-nix/docs/src/nixos-containers/lemmy.md

 ## General

-This container provides our Lemmy instance
+This container provides our Lemmy instance.

 ## Nix expression